oslabs-beta/starfleet/README.md

   -resolvers
     -starfleet-resolvers.graphql
 ```
 Additionally, a '/starfleet-server.js' file will be created in your current working directory.
 The SDL file and resolvers file (with default CRUD operations) are imported to starfleet-server.js file and used to initialize an [Apollo Server](https://www.apollographql.com/docs/apollo-server/).
-(If you don't know about Apollo Server, it is a very powerful library that helps you connect a GraphQL schema to an HTTP server in Node.js, and it comes with powerful tools such as cacheing and performance monitoring.
-Visit their website for more information.)
+(If you don't know about Apollo Server, it is a very powerful library for GraphQL that helps you connect a GraphQL schema to an HTTP server in Node.js.
+It comes with powerful tools such as cacheing and performance monitoring.
+Visit Apollo's website for more information!)

 ## Deployment